jmgurvitch/art-of-data/dictionariesintro.md

 5. Describe what the assignment operator (`=`) does in the context of dictionaries.

+  "=" assigns a value to a key.

 7. Write a line of code to add the key `"translator"` and value `"Ken Liu"` to `story`.

+  Done

 9. Run this code: `del story['published']`.
 What happens?

+  The key "published" is removed from the dictionary.

 11. Write a line of code to change the value of a key `"B48"` to `15` in a dictionary named `classrooms`.
 12. Write a line of code to delete the entry with key `"B48"` in a dictionary named `classrooms`.